AshGreyG/ashgreyg.github.io/post/CS/Web3/Blockchain-basic-BTC.typ

   )
 ]

-When A gives his currencies to B, this trade will be approved by the central bank, and the signature changes from A to B. Every trade should be approved by and transported through the central bank, that's called the *centralized currency system*.
+When A gives his currencies to B, this transaction will be approved by the central bank, and the signature changes from A to B. Every transaction should be approved by and transported through the central bank, that's called the *centralized currency system*.

 Bitcoin comes from mining, and it's called *create coin*.
 A decentralized currency system needs Hash pointers to work: